-- 1. 14 days since their last "close contact" with a confirmed/suspected case and have not developed symptoms in that time, or - 2.
-14 days since the onset of their symptoms and 5 days since their last fever (high temperature), or - 3.
+- 14 days since their last 'close contact' with a confirmed/ suspected case and have not developed symptoms in that time, or - 10 days since the onset of their symptoms and 5 days since their last fever (high temperature) (https://www2.hse.ie/conditions/coronavirus/managingcoronavirus-at-home/self-isolation.html), or - 3.
 They have been advised by a GP / healthcare provider to return to work.